n0-ware/book-of-n0ware/knowledge-base/concepts/docker.md

 ## Description
 "Docker" generally refers to a compute solution known as a "container."
 Containers are an excellent choice for deploying infrastructure to to their lightweight and cross functionality via baked in dependencies.
 Containers in Docker are essentially `.tar` files that contain all the information the container needs to run.

 Containers are stored in "registries."
-Running `docker images` on a local system will return the information related to any containers on the system that `docker` knows about
+Running `docker images` on a local system will return the information related to any containers on the system that `docker` knows about.
+The container itself can be referenced using the name or tag.
 - Repository (Name)
 - Tag
 - Image ID
 - Created
 - Size

 Once an image is built, running the container image will always result in the same configuration state as specified at build-time.
 This is a great benefit for the software development lifecycle, ensuring that a packaged images runs as expected on any system prepared to run Docker and with the necessary resources.
 The application is essentially "frozen" in time.